Last Updated on

 Every year after the turkey and trimmings have been consumed and about the time everyone starts to get hungry for pie, someone will break out the mixer and the hot water and make up a big batch of hot drinks called the Tom and Jerry.
-For us, breaking out the Tom and Jerry drinks is officially the start of the Christmas season!
+For us, breaking out the Tom and Jerry drink is officially the start of the Christmas season!
 Likewise, our tradition is to start decorating for Christmas the day after Thanksgiving, and the Tom and Jerry’s will keep flowing at family events until after the New Year.